 Always hit quota

-It's not a sustainable approach.
-You'll notice your team constantly bombarding you with questions, lacking the confidence to handle deals independently.
-Breaking free from this cycle can be a real challenge.
+Over time, you'll notice your team constantly relying on you for answers and lacking the confidence to manage deals on their own.
+Breaking free from this cycle can be tough.

 Increase win rates

-I am not saying deal reviews should be off the table, the best sales coaches just go about it differently than your traditional sales manager.
-When implemented with the right foundation, a coaching approach compared to regular deal reviews provides reps with actions to take on an account and learn how to execute better in the future.
+Deal reviews shouldn’t be off the table, but the best sales coaches approach them differently than traditional sales managers.
+When done with the right foundation, a coaching approach provides reps with actionable insights and helps them improve future execution.

 It’s not surprising here - companies with a solid, dynamic coaching program often average 28% higher win rates than their competition.
 (Brainshark)